How Does Buying and Selling Move Market Prices?

-There are bids at multiple prices as well as people bidding different amounts of shares (in the stock market), or contracts (in the futures market) at each of those prices.
+There are bids at multiple prices as well as people bidding different volumes of shares (in the stock market), or contracts (in the futures market) at each of those prices.
 The same goes for offers.
 For most actively traded stocks there is another bid slightly below the current one.
 For each offer, there is another offer at a slightly higher price.
 This is because different people only want to buy or sell at certain prices.
 All these bids and offers of various sizes and prices are part of the market's order book.

 At any given time a trader can choose to buy at the ask price, or sell to the bid price.
 This will create an instant transaction.
 The trader may also choose to put out a bid or offer at any price they desire, but there is no guarantee another trader will transact with that order.

 The same thing happens on the bid.
 If someone sells 200 shares to a person willing to buy 200 shares at $90.21, then the bid at $90.21 disappears.
 If the next bid is for 300 shares at $90.20, and someone sells 300 shares (or more) at $90.20, then that bid will disappear and the bid below it will be the new highest bid.

 When a sell order comes into the market that is bigger than the number of shares available at the current bid, then the bid price will drop, because all those shares at the current bid are absorbed by the selling.
 When a buy order comes into the market that is bigger than the number of shares available at the current offer, then the offer price will move up, because all those shares at the current offer are absorbed by the buying.